Cornwall Council offer a pre-application advice service.

 - checks against Council policies and standards

-- a meeting with the applicant if needed.
+- an online meeting with the applicant if needed.
 This could be a telephone discussion.

 - checks for further investigations